 Proposal 1-Election of Directors.
 The affirmative vote of a majority of the votes cast at the annual meeting is required to elect each nominee as a director.
 Stockholders may not cumulate their votes.
 If you vote "abstain" with respect to a nominee, your shares will not be voted with respect to such nominee.
-Broker non-votes and abstentions will not be counted as votes cast for this proposal.
+Broker non-votes and abstentions will not be counted as votes cast for this proposal and as such will have no impact on the outcome of the proposal.